lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 .. image:: session_status_detail_information.png
    :align: center

 The resource statistics are displayed at the top of the screen.
-You can check the amount of resources currently used and the total amount of resources that can be allocated.
-The display bars are divided into upper and lower parts.
+Users can check the amount of resources currently used and the total amount of resources that can be allocated.
+Display bars are divided into upper and lower parts.
 The upper part shows the resource allocation status in the current scaling group and the lower part shows the allocation status of total accessible resources.